oreilm49/linux-deployment/README.md

 ### Grader SSH Details

-The public key is located in this repo.
-You can SSH into the server using the below:
+The private key is provided as part of the project submission.
+You can SSH into the server using the below command:

 ```
 ssh -i <private_key> grader@34.244.19.210 -p 2200